GameAutomators/Examples/README.md

 and b -> no. of blank cell.

 The Space Complexity is Size of Sudoku and O(n^b) for recursive call stack.
+```

-This can be seen be working backwards from only a single blank.
+<p>This can be seen be working backwards from only a single blank.
 If there is only one blank, then it have n possibilities that it must work through in the worst case.
 If there are two blanks, then it must work through n possibilities for the first blank and n possibilities for the second blank for each of the possibilities for the first blank.
 If there are three blanks, then you must work through n possibilities for the first blank.
-Each of those possibilities will yield a puzzle with two blanks that has n^2 possibilities.
+Each of those possibilities will yield a puzzle with two blanks that has n^2 possibilities.</p>

-This algorithm performs a depth-first search through the possible solutions.
+<p>This algorithm performs a depth-first search through the possible solutions.
 Each level of the graph represents the choices for a single square.
 The depth of the graph is the number of squares that need to be filled.
-With a branching factor of n and a depth of m, finding a solution in the graph has a worst-case performance of O(n ^ m)
+With a branching factor of n and a depth of m, finding a solution in the graph has a worst-case performance of O(n ^ m).</p>
-```
 So for hardest sudkou this can take minutes or hours also.

 ##### Step 4: Using ADB Tool to simulate touch